khalid-naami/khalid-naami.github.io/blog/2026-05-07-scala-for-finance-guide.md

 ## The King of Big Data: Apache Spark

 You cannot talk about Scala in finance without talking about **Apache Spark**.
-While Spark has APIs for Python and R, it was built in Scala, and it is where the language truly shines.
+While Spark has APIs for <a href="/blog/python-for-finance-data-analysis-guide" target="_blank">Python</a> and R, it was built in Scala, and it is where the language truly shines.

 *   **Massive Data Pipelines**: Financial institutions use Scala/Spark to process decades of historical tick data for backtesting and quantitative research.
 *   **Real-Time Analytics**: Using Spark Streaming with Scala allows for real-time fraud detection and liquidity analysis, providing a level of insight that traditional databases simply cannot match.